ShaonMajumder/PenOS/docs/commits/feature-usermode/commit_1_usermode.md

 ## Limitations
 - **Memory Protection**: User stack is allocated from kernel heap and remapped.
 Proper process isolation and virtual memory management are future work.
 - **Binary Loading**: Currently only supports spawning internal functions as user tasks.
 ELF loading is not yet implemented.
+- **Security**: The identity-mapped region (first 16MB) is mapped as user-accessible to allow demo user tasks to execute kernel code.
+This is acceptable for a demo OS but would be a critical security flaw in production.